-A Journey to an Island/En rejse til en ø is an essay about viruses, history and fading memories, based on a visit to a virus research institute and an interview with a pharmacist at Møn, Denmark.
+A Journey to an Island is an essay about viruses, history and fading memories, based on a visit to a virus research institute and an interview with a pharmacist at Møn, Denmark.

 The essay was published in the local newspaper Ugebladet for Møn and was commissioned by Kunsthal 44, Møn, Denmark for the exhibition Random Walks.
 Copies of the newspaper were distributed locally as well as being available for the visitors to Kunsthall 44 to take home.

-The work was conceived of specifically for the local context, touching upon current matters in the local community.
+The work was created specifically for the local context and addresses topics that were being debated in the community at the time the text was written.
 The virus research institute, situated on the tiny island Lindholm, is visible from populated areas of Møn, but access is highly restricted.
-The research institute and the jobs generated by its activities is significant to the area, and its scheduled move to Copenhagen is therefore contested in the local community.
+The research institute and the jobs generated by its activities is significant to the area, and its scheduled move to Copenhagen was therefore contested in the local community.
 The interview with retired pharmacist Kristian Dalsgaard and his wife, pharmaconomist Hanne Dalsgaard, tells about Kristian’s contributions to virus research through his years at Lindholm and was made at a point in his life where his memory was getting weak due to dementia.

 Warm thanks to Hanne and Kristian Dalsgaard.